 Following the first amuse bouche came the second: the biggest, fattest, most pillowy oyster in all of England served in its shell on a little smudge of horseradish and covered in a passionfruit jelly.
 And on top, you can see the lavender crisps and a little lavender flower below each.
 Sublime.
-In fact, I disregarded oyster etiquette entirely and ate mine in four little forkfuls because I didn't want it to end.
+In fact, I disregarded oyster etiquette entirely and ate mine in four little forkfuls because I didn’t want it to end.
 The saline tang of the oyster plays surprisingly well with the slightly tart passion fruit jelly, while the spike of horseradish stops it all becoming too cloying soft and comfortable.
 One of the best appetizers I have ever had.
-(You can't really see it in the picture, but the oyster shell was perched on a little 1-inch pedestal of rock salt, presumably dampened to keep it in shape.)
+(You can’t really see it in the picture, but the oyster shell was perched on a little 1-inch mound of rock salt,.)

 Next up were the pre-desserts.
-First we were presented with two little sugar-crusted purply-red squares of beetroot jelly on a plate, and hot on their heels came a waitress carrying two little orange-coloured lollipops.
+First we were presented with two little sugar-crusted purply-red squares of beetroot jelly on a plate, and hot on their heels came a waitress carrying two little bright orange carrot lollipops.
 Now usually it would take a lot of persuasion to get me to eat beetroot of ANY description, but I had a nibble on one of the squares and found it to be surprisingly blackcurranty and tasty.
-(I have read subsequently on EGullet that if you have them blindfolded they taste more like beetroot and less like blackcurrant… go figure!).
+(I have read subsequently that if you have them blindfolded they taste more like beetroot and less like blackcurrant… go figure!).
 The lollipops were carrot-flavoured – the thinnest strip of caramelly carrot in the universe with a bit of orange zest, attached to a toothpick – in fact, so thin it’s translucent!
 Light, crispy, clever and amazing.
-Johana and I were fascinated as to how these are made.
-But sadly, so insubstantial that they are gone within seconds.
+Johanna and I were fascinated as to how these are made.
+But sadly, so ethereally delicious that they are gone within seconds.

 From there, we moved on to coffee, which was preceded by mini violet tarts.
 You can’t really see in the picture, but they were in fact a deep violet colour, and the filling had the consistency of treacle.
 They tasted like slightly floral caramel and were just small enough not to be too rich or cloying.
 Coffee was accompanied by chocolates – some infused with pine and some with fresh mint.
 I was a bit apprehensive about the pine chocolate, but the flavour was extremely subtle – to the point of hardly being noticeable.
 The mint one was a different story though.
 There is such a gulf of difference between the flavour of fresh mint and what we get on a daily basis as the flavouring in toothpaste and chewing gum and after dinner mints.
 This is mint as nature intended it – intense and a bit leafy, not the blandly sweet artificial flavour we take for granted.
 Delicious.